BlockchainCommons/GordianWallet-iOS/Docs/Electrum-guide.md

 ![](../Images/Electrum/9_derivation.png)

-### 9. Electrum derives the extended public key for you to export, which is derived from the recovery phrase you just added
+### 9. Electrum derives the extended public key for you to export.

+(This is in turn derived from the recovery phrase you just added.)

 ![](../Images/Electrum/10_exportVpub.png)